My Professional Journey

 In the UK, I have further studied psychotherapy, completed an advanced business course, attended over 1000 hours of seminars and lectures, and participated in around 15 therapy groups.

 I keep learning and evolving as a professional — always looking for the most effective tools.
+Because I don't believe meaningful change has to take years.

 My goal is to help clients see change as quickly as possible — using only science-based methods.